Feel like a giant in the small Storgata - a copy of Storgata in Lillehammer á 1930.

 Storgata 42

-Built in Swiss style.
-On the corner there has been a shop for over 100 years.
-At the beginning of the 20th century, Netta Olsen traded white goods here.
-Later, the business was taken over by Helene Forberg, and in 1921 Ivar Rønnings Manufaktur opened.
+Is also built in Swiss style.
+On the corner, there has been a shop for over 100 years.
+In the early 1900s, Netta Olsen shopped for white goods here.
+Later, the business was taken over by Helene Forberg, and in 1921 Ivar Rønning's Manufaktur opened.

 Storgata 46 – Raabe-gården

-Named after gardener Raabe, who had flowers and a vegetable shop here for a number of years.
+Is named after gardener Raabe, who had a flower and vegetable shop here for a number of years.
 The well-known art turner and pipe manufacturer Gudbrand Larsen established himself in the building in 1844.

 Storgata 45

-Is a timber building interspersed with brick and plastered, built in the 1850s.
-It was often called Baumannsgården after district doctor Ludvig Adolf Baumann who was a doctor in Lillehammer from 1858-78.
-On the ground floor was the Promenadekafe.
+Is a timber building dazzled with bricks and plastered, built in the 1850s.
+It was often called Baumannsgården after the district physician Ludvig Adolf Baumann, who was a doctor in Lillehammer from 1858-78.
+On the ground floor was the Promenade Café.

 Storgata 62 – Bergsenghjørnet

-Thor Bergseng & Co is a two-storey empire building with horizontal panels and a swayed roof.
+Thor Bergseng & Co is a two-storey empire building with horizontal panelling and a curved roof.
 The business was started in 1841 by Arne Bergseng.
-He ran a regular trade, and the business is still owned by the same family.
+He ran a regular farmer's shop, and the business is still owned by the same family.

 Storgata 61 – Olstadgården

 Was a well-known business in Lillehammer before.
-From 1842 A. G. Olstad ran a considerable business here
+From 1842, A. G. Olstad ran a considerable business.

 Storgata 72